 While that fee may seem steep on the surface, if you were to spend a year paying off that $1,000 balance on a 27.9% APR credit card, you would pay $140 in interest.
 Using this system can save you $100-$110.

 The right credit card consolidation loan for you

-If you’ve determined a debt consolidation loan is the best way to control your unruly debt, the time to act is now.
-But don’t rush into this process and stop at the first loan you find.
+If you've searched for "how to settle credit card debt" and determined that a debt consolidation loan is the best way to control your unruly debt, the time to act is now.
+But don't rush into this process and stop at the first loan you find.

 Do some rate shopping — getting your credit pulled multiple times for the same type of loan won’t harm your credit — and find the loan with the terms that work for you.